Future Sailor Prep Course Recruit Earns Navy League Award

 |Downloads:

-This work, Future Sailor Prep Course Recruit Earns Navy League Award, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Future Sailor Prep Course Recruit Earns Navy League Award, by Marc Lindsay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.